 The above information only provides a partial picture of the Australian income tax profile of the Blackmores Group.
-Conclusions drawn from the above information could be misleading and do not necessarily reflect the true tax position of, and the level of contribution Blackmores Group makes to, the ATO.
+Conclusions drawn from the above information could be misleading and do not necessarily reflect the true tax position of the Blackmores Group and the level of its Australian income tax contribution.
 In particular, the Effective Tax Rate cannot be calculated from this information alone.

-To give a more complete picture of the Australian income tax profile of the Blackmores Group, the below sets out further financial information to supplement the information disclosed by the ATO.
+To give a more complete picture of the Australian income tax profile of the Blackmores Group, set out below is further financial information to supplement the information disclosed by the ATO.

-FURTHER INCOME TAX DISCLOSURE - 2016 FINANCIAL YEAR
+FURTHER INCOME TAX DISCLOSURE - 2017 FINANCIAL YEAR